 There are still very obvious signs of the 2019/20 bushfires which devastated the area, but also significant re-growth, helped by a very wet summer.
 What’s not so obvious is the “former airfield”, shown on Google Maps but now completely re-vegetated: it’s somewhere to the left of the track in the image below.

-There’s almost no information online of what I believe was an emergency WWII airstrip.
+There’s almost no information online on what I believed to be an emergency WWII airstrip, but have since been advised was a private airstrip built by Mr A.G.
+Swinton, who leased a large part of the forest in the mid 1900s.
 After scouring old parish maps, I finally dig out an old 1974 Mangrove 1:25K topographical map which confirms there was really an airfield here.
 Two intersecting runways, and a hangar right next to the the trail.

 We’re continuing along the Airfields Trail, past the invisible airstrip, and down towards Warre Warren Creek.
 The bush appears less burnt as we descend into the valley; large sections of the forest seems to have escaped the fires.

 Just before we reach the bottom of the valley and Warre Warren Creek, we reach the junction with another, rough firetrail that goes back up the hill.